Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 ## Timers
 ### Read current timers
-The MIPOW Playbulb has 4 timers and an internal clock (maybe a good chance to feed a Raspberry Pi since it does not have its own realtime clock).
+The MIPOW Playbulb has 4 timers and an internal clock.
 Note that information about timers are read from 2 different handles.

 **Handle 0x1f – Status and starting times of timers**